 In 2001, Calumet Medical Center earned the designation of Critical Access Hospital, a program that helps a rural hospital match its capabilities to the needs of its community and offers the potential for enhanced Medicare reimbursement.

-Calumet Medical Center’s commitment to the Chilton community continues.
+Ascension Calumet Medical Center’s commitment to the Chilton community continues.
 A new renovation of the hospital began in 2006.
 Changes include enhancements to outpatient services, emergency services and the radiology department.
 Technology changes will include improved patient privacy, electronic information sharing, computerized imaging and telemedicine opportunities.
-Calumet Medical Center continues to support its mission and the mission of Affinity Health System.
+Ascension Calumet Medical Center continues to support its mission and the mission of Ascension.
 The hospital evolves and adapts to changes in health care and strives to be a leader in the health care industry.